abhilak/javascript-compiler/README.md

 - eval
 - Semicolon insertion
 - comma at the end of arrays and objects
-- '+' is not overloaded for strings and numbers
 - '==' and '===' mean the same thing
 - '!=' and '!==' mean the same thing
 - '++' and '--' are not supported